A Shrinking Target Problem with Target at Infinity in Rank One Homogeneous Spaces: Abstract

 \section{Abstract}

-In this paper, we give a definition of Diophantine points of type $\gamma$ for $\gamma\geq0$ in a homogeneous space $G/\Gamma$ and compute Hausdorff dimensions of subsets of points which are not Diophantine of type $\gamma$ when $G$ is a semisimple Lie group of real rank one.
-As a corollary, we deduce a Jarnik-Besicovitch Theorem on Diophantine approximation in Heisenberg groups.
+In this paper, we give a definition of Diophantine points of type $\gamma$ for $\gamma\geq0$ in a homogeneous space $G/\Gamma$ and compute the Hausdorff dimension of the subset of points which are not Diophantine of type $\gamma$ when $G$ is a simple Lie group of real rank one.
+We also deduce a Jarnik-Besicovitch Theorem on Diophantine approximation in Heisenberg groups.